-T.Audit Data - Illegal modification of the content of the security log.
+T.Audit_Data - Illegal modification of the content of the security log.

 By design, the contents of the security log cannot be modified while it is contained in the TOE.
-An attacker might want to attempt to modify the audit log to remove any evidence that he setup the system in a manner inconsistent with the directions in the Trusted Facility Manual.
+An attacker might want to attempt to modify the audit log to remove any evidence that he setup the system in a manner inconsistent with the directions in the Trusted Facility Manual (ref.
+Appendix C of the PR/SM Planning Guide).
 Anyone attempting to modify the log would need intimate designer level knowledge of the system, and have access to development tools.